Part 1: Creating a child care emergency preparedness plan

-Learn what an emergency preparedness plan is and how you can create your own
+Learn what an emergency preparedness plan is and how to create your own in part 1 of this video series.

-Now that you have a plan, be ready to implement it!
+Now that you have a plan, be ready to implement it in part 2 of this video series.

 What is an emergency preparedness plan?